 Mailchimp is known for its drag-and-drop email composer, intuitive interface, and strong brand.
-But there are a bunch of really good Mailchimp alternatives ⇣ out there.
+Don’t get me wrong, it’s a good marketing and email platform, but there are also a bunch of really good Mailchimp alternatives ⇣ out there.

-Mailchimp is a leader in the email marketing software (EMS) space and is used by hundreds of thousands of businesses around the world.
+Mailchimp is a leader in the email marketing software (EMS) space and is used by hundreds of thousands of businesses worldwide.
 They started in 2001 and have become one of the most popular email marketing platforms on the Internet.

-- Best overall Mailchimp competitor: Sendinblue ⇣ comes with more and better features.
-Sendinblue is an all-in-one marketing automation platform to help you grow your business via email, SMS, Facebook ads, chat, CRM, and more.
+- Best overall Mailchimp competitor: Brevo (formerly Sendinblue) ⇣ comes with more and better features.
+Brevo is an all-in-one marketing automation platform to help you grow your business via email, SMS, Facebook ads, chat, CRM, and more.

-- Runner-up, Best overall: GetResponse ⇣ is the best-in-class solution for automating your content marketing funnel.
-Comes with landing page builders, webinars, autoresponders, and everything else you need to automate your email marketing.
+- Runner-up, Best Overall: GetResponse ⇣ is the best-in-class solution for automating your content marketing funnel.
+It comes with landing page builders, webinars, autoresponders, and everything else you need to automate your electronic mail marketing.

-Mailchimp is one of the most popular email marketing services out there, but there are Mailchimp competitors that offer more/better features, and/or are cheaper to use.
+Mailchimp is one of the most popular e-mail marketing services out there, but there are Mailchimp competitors that offer more or better features and/or are cheaper than Mailchimp.

 Whether you are looking for a Mailchimp alternative or something even better or cheaper, this list of Mailchimp competitors has you covered.

-- Leading all-in-one marketing platform (marketing automation, email campaigns, transactional emails, landing pages, SMS messages, Facebook ads and retargeting)
+- Leading all-in-one marketing solution (marketing automation, email campaigns, transactional emails, landing pages, SMS messages, Facebook ads, and retargeting)

-- Charges based on emails sent per month.
+- Charges are based on emails sent per month.

 - The only platform on the list that also allows you to send SMS to your customer.

-In my opinion, you would be very hard-pressed to find a better all-around email marketing tool than Sendinblue.
+In my opinion, you would be very hard-pressed to find a better all-around email marketing tool than Brevo.

 On top of this, there’s a beginner-friendly drag-and-drop editor, which you can use to create attractive, actionable emails.

-And what's more, Sendinblue charges based on the number of emails you send, which is a nice change from the subscriber-based payment models most email marketing tools use.
+And what’s more, Brevo charges based on the number of emails you send, which is a nice change from the subscriber-based payment models most electronic mail marketing tools used.